Current FRIT Faculty Research

 Charting the Island

 My current project, a book-length manuscript entitled “Charting the Island: Position and Belonging in Sicily from Unification to the Union,” sketches out the spatial rhetorics by which Sicilian cultural production shapes the island’s position and belonging to configurations of identity like “Italy,” the “Mediterranean,” the “South,” and “Europe.”
-Focusing on three big-picture and high-stakes moments in Sicilian history—the 1908 Earthquake of Messina and Reggio Calabria; the ventennio nero; and Italy’s entry into the European Union—my project explores the use of spatially-inflected tropes like ellipsis, synecdoche, and anaphora in Sicilian cultural production of the last hundred or so years.
-The products I examine are wide-ranging and diverse, allowing the project to embrace both literary and non-literary texts: Messina's post-earthquake urban shantytown; Mussolini’s 1937 visit to Sicily to project military force from the island to war-torn Spain on one hand and its nascent Empire on the other; the proposed construction of the Bridge of the Straits; the political theatre of immigration and the symbolic valence of Lampedusa.
+Focusing on three big-picture and high-stakes moments in Sicilian history—the 1908 Earthquake of Messina and Reggio Calabria; the ventennio nero; and Italy’s entry into the European Union—my project likens Sicilian belonging to spatially-inflected tropes like ellipsis, synecdoche, and anaphora.
+The cultural products I examine are wide-ranging and diverse, allowing the project to embrace both literary and non-literary texts from the last hundred years or so: Messina's post-earthquake urban shantytown; Mussolini’s 1937 visit to Sicily to project military force from the island to war-torn Spain on one hand and its nascent Empire on the other; the proposed construction of the Bridge of the Straits; the political theatre of immigration and the symbolic valence of Lampedusa.

 Orphic Poetry in Renaissance Italy